ickb/proposal/README.md

 - NervosDAO doesn't allow to partially withdraw from a deposit.
 - There is no easy way to merge multiple user intentions within a single deposit or withdrawal.

 To abstract over NervosDAO and iCKB protocol limitations, it has been created a lock that implements limit order logic, abstracting user intentions, and that anyone can match partially or completely, similarly to an ACP lock.
-This lock aims to be compatible with all types that follows the sUDT convention of storing the amount in the first 16 bytes of cell data, at the moment sUDT and xUDT.
+This lock aims to be compatible with all types that: follows the sUDT convention of storing the amount in the first 16 bytes of cell data and store no data in the witness, at the moment sUDT and partially xUDT.
 In a transaction there may be multiple orders cells.
 This script lifecycle consists of three kind of transactions: Mint, Match and Melt.

 **Limit Order data molecule encoding:**